Exuma (musician): Early life

-Due to McKay's greater interest in music, he did not complete his architectural studies.

 Musical career

 Manhattan and Greenwich Village, and early recordings as Tony McKay (1960s)

 Nassau friends living in Brooklyn took McKay to Greenwich Village, introducing him to hootenannies in neighborhood cafes.
 McKay founded the group Tony McKay and the Islanders.
 During this time, McKay also performed at Cafe Wha? and The Bitter End.

 McKay often performed with well known musicians and comedians in small Greenwich Village clubs and bars.
 "I started playing around when Bob Dylan, Richie Havens, Peter, Paul and Mary, Richard Pryor, (Jimi) Hendrix and (Barbra) Streisand were all down there, too, hanging out and performing at the Cafe Bizarre".

 Beginning in 1963, recorded a number of 7" singles.
 He released the following as "Tony McKay":